sarituba/fishClassification/README.md

 - **Metrics**: Accuracy

 The data is split into training and test sets, and the model is trained to minimize the loss function, with the objective of maximizing classification accuracy.
+## Usage

+1. Clone this repository or access the Kaggle notebook. https://www.kaggle.com/code/tubasari/fishdataset-bootcamp
+2. Run the notebook to preprocess the data, build the ANN model, and evaluate its performance.

+## Results

+The ANN model did not perform as well as expected, and its accuracy can be improved.
+The evaluation metrics such as the confusion matrix and classification report indicate strong performance in classifying the nine fish species.

+## Conclusion

+This project successfully demonstrates the application of a neural network in solving a multi-class classification problem using fish species data.
+With appropriate data preprocessing and model tuning, the neural network generalizes well to unseen data.